wing5wong/artisan-whs-static/source/_events/2020-11-30_term-1-begins-whole-school-in-attendance.md

 title: 2021 Term 1 begins - Whole School in attendance
 date: 2021-02-02T00:14:50.338Z
 ---
-#### Tuesday 2 February 2021
+**Tuesday 2 February**

 **ALL year levels starting at 8.45am.**
-**Year 9 and Year 13** go to form rooms;
+**Year 9 and Year 13** go to form rooms.

+#### Years 10, 11 and 12

-**Year 10, 11, 12** go to House venues which are:
+**8.45am report to House venues as follows:**

-Awa - Te Wehi Gymnasium
+Awa – Te Wehi gym
-Maunga - Te Mana Gymnasium
+Maunga – Te Mana gym
-Moana - Te Ihi Gymnasium
+Moana – Te Ihi gym
-Whenua - School Hall
+Whenua – The Hall
+This will be a full school day.

-11.50am Normal Timetable commences with period 3 for Tuesday (tbc).
+11.50am Normal Timetable commences with period 3 for Tuesday.